tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 - Hypervisor Technology
 - Servers

-There is no required field when importing Virtualization clusters.
+There are no required fields when importing Virtualization clusters.

 * _Hypervisor Technology_, this specifies the technology that is used to run the hypervisor.
 Ex.
 VMware ESXi, Hyper-V.